cherry-leki/JointReorientation/README.md

 > ### How to use
 > ![Alt text](GUIImageExample.PNG)
 > * #### Display local axis of joints
->   * If box is checked, all local joint axis are displayed.
+>   * If checkbox is checked, all local joint axes are displayed.
 > * #### Aligning the z-axis of all joints
 >   * <b>Input root joint</b>: the root joint of the target skeleton
 >     ※ You can drag and drop the joint object into the text field, but you should delete the path in the case of joint object.